veepee-oss/ktester/README.md

 - filter messages
 - save multiple configuration
 - import/export configuration
+- list & select topics of the brokers

 More are about to come.
 Don't hesitate to propose.
 Plan for the future: